The Board of Pesticides Control adopted amendments to seven chapters.

 A Public Hearing was held on Friday, August 8, 2014 at 8:30 AM and written comments were accepted until 5:00 PM August 22, 2014.
 The Board adopted amendments on October 24, 2014.These amendments are not yet in effect.

-Copies of the amended chapters can be downloaded by clicking on the chapter number below.
+Copies of the amended chapters can be downloaded below.
 Language to be removed from the chapter is struck out, additions are underlined.

-Chapter 28 Notification Provisions for Outdoor Pesticide Applications [PDF]—Add to the list of categories that require posting: 6B (industrial/commercial/municipal vegetation management) except when making applications to sidewalks and trails, power substations, and railroad sidings; and 7E (biting fly & other arthropod vectors [ticks]).
-Require notice per Board policy for applications to sidewalks and trails under 6B (industrial/commercial/municipal vegetation management).
+Chapter 28 Notification Provisions for Outdoor Pesticide Applications [PDF]—Adds to the list of categories that require posting: 6B (industrial/commercial/municipal vegetation management) except when making applications to sidewalks and trails, power substations, and railroad sidings; and 7E (biting fly & other arthropod vectors [ticks]).
+Requires notice per Board policy for applications to sidewalks and trails under 6B (industrial/commercial/municipal vegetation management).

 Chapter 31 Certification and Licensing Provisions/Commercial Applicators [PDF]—Three amendments:

-- Clarify that certain applications are exempt from commercial licensing requirements.
+- Clarifies that certain applications are exempt from commercial licensing requirements.
 These were in policy:

 - Adults applying repellents to children with the consent of parents/guardians;